nus-cs2103/website-base/admin/common-commentary-fragment.md

 <div id="{{ slugify("OOP: Intro") }}">
 <div id="{{ slugify("OOP: Classes and Objects") }}">

-As you know, OOP is a core part of this module.
+As you know, OOP is a core part of this course.
 Let's start learning the OOP paradigm this week.
 </div>
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->